ipfs/specs/repo/README.md

 ### logs

 A full IPFS node is complex.
-Many events can happen, and thus some ipfs implementations capture event logs and (optionally) store them for user review or debugging.
+Many events can happen, and thus some IPFS implementations capture event logs and (optionally) store them for user review or debugging.